ddlin-mids/mimic_nlp/documents/reports/final_project_report/final_project_report_v2.md

 ### 5.3 Additional Architectural Explorations

 **Graph Neural Networks (GraphSAGE):**
-We explored GNNs by constructing a k-nearest neighbor (k=15) patient similarity graph based on multimodal features (Transformer EHR + Text embeddings, 1664-dim).
+We explored GNNs by constructing a k-nearest neighbor (k=15) patient similarity graph based on multimodal features (GRU EHR + Text embeddings, 1664-dim).
 With validation-based threshold optimization, the GNN achieved a Test AUROC of **0.596**, AUPRC of **0.319**, and—notably—the **highest F1 score (0.406)** among all models, with recall of 0.72.

 This represents an interesting **AUC-F1 trade-off**: the GNN sacrifices ~0.04 AUROC compared to top models (0.64) but delivers substantially better positive-class identification.
 The high recall (72% of readmissions flagged) makes it attractive for **high-sensitivity clinical alerting** where missing a readmission is costlier than false positives.